alejandra-dahl/Amazon_Vine_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/90485451/155902838-3555b944-6c26-47f3-a88f-9c12cb6804ef.png)

-  - How many Vine reviews and non-Vine reviews were there?
+  **- How many Vine reviews and non-Vine reviews were there?**

+   In order for this analysis to have the most credibility, the dataset was filtered into a dataframe to show only reviews that were more likly to be helpful and avoid division    by zero errors later.
+From there, another DataFrame was created to retrieve all the rows where a review was written as part of the vine program ('Y').
+There were a total of      **21 vine reviews**.

-  - How many Vine reviews were 5 stars?
-How many non-Vine reviews were 5 starts?
+  **- How many Vine reviews were 5 stars?
+How many non-Vine reviews were 5 starts?**

+   From those 21 vine rviews, the dataset was then filtered in another DataFrame to retrieve rows that had a 5-star review.
+There were a total of **11 5-star vine reviews**        from the 21 vine reviews.

   - What percentage of Vine reviews were 5 starts?
 What percentage of non-Vine reviews were 5 starts?